-An anechoic chamber was used for all the measurements, which has size а of 5.8m×2.7m×3.05m.
-This anechoic chamber has a Ouiet Zone of size $0.4m \times 0.4m \times 0.4m$. which provides a reflectivity level from -34.24 dB to -48.51 dB and shielding effectiveness from -86 dB to -90 dB in the frequency range 800 MHz -16 GHz.
+An anechoic chamber was used for all the measurements, which has a size 5.8m×2.7m×3.05m.
+This anechoic chamber has a Ouiet Zone of size $0.4\text{m}\times0.4\text{m}\times0.4\text{m}$. which provides a reflectivity level from -34.24 dB to -48.51 dB and shielding effectiveness from -86 dB to -90 dB in the frequency range 800 MHz -16 GHz.
 The standard used for the measurement is a ridge horn antenna.
 For all the measurements, two arbitrary distances (D) between identical transmitting and receiving antennas are selected as 5 and 25 cm, so the effect of distance over the CC can be observed in near-field and far-field regions.